Solenoid (engineering)

 In engineering, a solenoid is a device that converts electrical energy to mechanical energy, using an electromagnet formed from a coil of wire.
 The device creates a magnetic field from electric current, and uses the magnetic field to create linear motion.

+A solenoid is a type of electromagnet consisting of coiled copper wire wound tightly into a helix, a mobile plunger made of magnetic material, and an iron or steel housing.
+As electric current moves through a coil, the solenoid generates a magnetic field and transforms magnetic energy into mechanical motion.

 In electromagnetic technology, a solenoid is an actuator assembly with a sliding ferromagnetic plunger inside the coil.
 Without power, the plunger extends for part of its length outside the coil; applying power pulls the plunger into the coil.
 Electromagnets with fixed cores are not considered solenoids.

 In simple terms, a solenoid converts electrical energy into mechanical work.
 Typically, it has a multiturn coil of magnet wire surrounded by a frame, which is also a magnetic flux carrier to enhance its efficiency.
 In engineering, the term may also refer to a variety of transducer devices that convert energy into linear motion, more sophisticated than simple two–position actuators.

 The term "solenoid" also often refers to a solenoid valve, an integrated device containing an electromechanical solenoid which actuates either a pneumatic or hydraulic valve, or a solenoid switch, a specific type of relay that uses an internal electromechanical solenoid to operate an electrical switch; for example, an automobile starter solenoid or linear solenoid.
 A solenoid bolt is a type of electromechanical locking mechanism.